WindyYam/ActionScheduler/README.md

 ## Usage
 To use the ActionScheduler library, follow these steps:

-Include the action_scheduler.h header file in your project.
+1. Include the action_scheduler.h header file in your project.
+2. Put somewhere periodically call `ActionScheduler_Proceed(timeElapsed)` to update the scheduler.
-Implement your action callback functions, which should have the following signature:
+3. At any time anywhere in your code (even in ISR), schedule your callback using the provided functions, such as `ActionScheduler_Schedule()` and `ActionScheduler_ScheduleReload()`. the callback should have the following signature:
 `ActionReturn_t myActionCallback(void* arg);`
 The callback function should return `ACTION_ONESHOT` if the action runs only one time, or `ACTION_RELOAD` if the action should be scheduled again after the specified reload interval.
-Schedule actions using the provided functions, such as `ActionScheduler_Schedule()` and `ActionScheduler_ScheduleReload()`.
-Periodically call `ActionScheduler_Proceed(timeElapsed)` to update the scheduler and execute any scheduled actions.

-See the provided example code for a complete demonstration of how to use the ActionScheduler library.
-Configuration
 The ActionScheduler library can be configured by defining the following preprocessor macro before including the header file:

 `MAX_ACTION_SCHEDULER_NODES`: Specifies the maximum number of scheduled actions the library can handle.
 The default value is 64, but you can adjust this based on the requirements of your application.